mohsinalimat/JobQueue/README.md

 # JobQueue

-A flexible, persistent, job queue for Swift applications.
+A persistent and flexible job queue for Swift applications.

+There are other queue implementations for Swift that are based on `Operation` and `OperationQueue`.
+Unfortunately, those classes have several drawbacks, all due to being closed source.

 ## Features

-- [x] No `Operation` or `OperationQueue`.
-If you see this as a limitation, this isn't for you.
+- [x] No `Operation` or `OperationQueue`
 - [x] Concurrency per job type
 - [x] Manual processing order
-- [ ] Delayed jobs
+- [x] Delayed jobs
+- [x] Paused jobs
 - [ ] Scheduled jobs
-- [x] Paused jobs
+- [ ] Repeating jobs
 - [ ] Rate limiting
-- [x] Allows for custom execution sorting
+- [x] Custom execution sorting
-- [x] Allows for custom synchronization
+- [x] Custom persistance
-- [x] Allows for custom persistance
+- [x] In memory persistence
-- [ ] Realm persistence support
+- [ ] YapDatabase persistence
-- [ ] Core Data persistence support
+- [ ] Couchbase Lite persistence
-- [ ] YapDatabase persistence support
+- [ ] Core Data persistence
-- [ ] Couchbase Lite persistence support
+- [ ] Realm persistence
-- [x] In memory persistence support